Tina-pm/ansible-third-party/roles/postgresql_objects/README.md

   parameters.
 - `postgresql_objects_privileges`: A list of privileges to grant or revoke.
   List items are dictionaries, keys match the [`postgresql_privs`][pgprivs] module parameters.
+- `postgresql_objects_queries`: A list of abritrary queries to execute, allowing to perform more complex adjustments.
+  List items are dictionaries, keys match the [`postgresql_query`][pgquery] module parameters.
 - `postgresql_objects_ignore_revoke_failure`: True or false.
 Revoking
   privileges from a nonexistent user, database, or table would normally cause a